MicrosoftDocs/azure-docs/articles/search/search-index-azure-sql-managed-instance-with-managed-identity.md

   To assign read permissions on SQL Managed Instance, you must be an Azure Global Admin with a SQL Managed Instance.
 See [Configure and manage Microsoft Entra authentication with SQL Managed Instance](/azure/azure-sql/database/authentication-aad-configure) and follow the steps to provision a Microsoft Entra admin (SQL Managed Instance).

 * [Configure a public endpoint and network security group in SQL Managed Instance](search-howto-connecting-azure-sql-mi-to-azure-search-using-indexers.md) to allow connections from Azure Cognitive Search.
-Connecting through a Shared Private Link is not currently supported when using a managed identity.
+Connecting through a Shared Private Link when using a managed identity is not currently supported.

 ## 1 - Assign permissions to read the database